6 Guidelines To Concede Effectively In A Negotiation

 1. When you give a concession, get one in return

 If you find yourself in a deadlock and want to make a concession in the hopes of moving the negotiation forward, always make sure to receive one in return.
+RED BEAR Principle – Reciprocal Concessions: Never give something up without getting something of comparable value back.
 Failure to do this communicates that you’re willing to give value away for nothing; either because you aren’t confident in your case, or you feel that you owe your opponent.
 This sets a dangerous precedent for the negotiation going forward.

 2. Do not make any concessions unless you have to